esteblock/token-playground/docs/5_get_info_about_token_in_stellar.md

 # Introduction:

-In this chapter we will  show you how to get info about the asset we have created and minted in the previous [one](4_issue_and_mint_asset_in_stellar.md).
+In this chapter we will  show you how to get info about the asset that we have created and minted in the [previous chapter](4_issue_and_mint_asset_in_stellar.md).

-Horizon provide an HTTP api to request data in the stellar network, providing  several endpoints.
-One of them allow to request for asset info.
-Our code uses stellar sdk that encapsulates request to endpoint.
+The Horizon sever provides an HTTP API to request data in the stellar network, providing  several endpoints.
+One of them allow us to request assets info.
+Our code uses the Stellar SDK sends request to these endpoints.

 Remember to **follow the code** in the [Token Playground's Repo](https://github.com/esteblock/token-playground/).
 Also, you can clone the code by doing